genelet/determined/README.md

 ## 1.1 Introduction

-In previous articles, we explored how to encode and decode HCL data using the Golang package  [_determined_](https://github.com/genelet/determined).
-Interestingly,  _determined_  was initially developed for decoding JSON data of the interface type.

 The core Golang package  [_encoding/json_](https://pkg.go.dev/encoding/json)  is an exceptional library for managing JSON data.
 However, to decode the interface type, it necessitates writing a customized  _Unmarshaler_  for the target object.
 While this isn’t typically a challenging task, it often results in repetitive code for different types of objects and packages.

 Therefore,  _determined_  was created to streamline the coding process and enhance productivity.